tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 word recognition demonstrates incremental processing. [cite cite] During the preschool years, children learn many, many words, and they establish phonological and semantic connections between words.
-These connections support immediate activation of neighborhoods of words.
+These connections support immediate activation of the neighborhoods of words.
 For these experiments, children became more sensitive to the phonological foils because the phonological competitor achieved greater activation.
 Late childhood, based on the @Rigler2015 findings, would be a time for